tuzcuy/shopify-orders-app/README.md

 `https://ygttzc.myshopify.com`

-- Use the storefront password to access the store (if password protection is enabled):
+- Use the storefront password to access the store:

     Password: `insider`